On Categorical Entropy from the viewpoint of Symplectic Topology

 \end{enumerate} \end{dfn}

-\begin{rmk} \mbox{} \begin{enumerate} \item[(i)] To be more precise, we would like to point out that the choice of "{\em Lagrangian cocore}" in Definition \ref{def spheres, dehn twists, etc} is not unique.
+\begin{rmk} \mbox{} \begin{enumerate} \item[(i)] To be more precise, the choice of "{\em Lagrangian cocore}" in Definition \ref{def spheres, dehn twists, etc} is not unique.
 In fact, when $W$ is a Weinstein manifold, for any smooth point $p$ of a Lagrangian skeleton of $W$, there is a Lagrangian disk which transversally intersects the Lagrangian skeleton at $p$.
-This is because, after a proper modification of the Liouville structure, the new Liouville structure near the smooth point $p$ is exactly the same to the standard Liouville structure of a cotangent bundle.
+This is because, after a proper modification of the Liouville structure, the new Liouville structure near the smooth point $p$ is exactly the same {as} the standard Liouville structure of a cotangent bundle.
 We note that the zero section of the cotangent bundle is a small neighborhood of $p$ in the Lagrangian skeleton.
 For more details, we refer the reader to \cite[Section 9.1]{Chantraine-Rizell-Ghiggini-Golovko}.
-Also, see \cite[Sections 1.1 and 7.1]{Ganatra-Pardon-Shende18}. \item[(ii)] We also would like to point out that for a tree $T$, $P_n(T)$ admits a Weinstein structure whose Lagrangian skeleton is the union of the zero sections, i.e.,
+Also, see \cite[Sections 1.1 and 7.1]{Ganatra-Pardon-Shende18}. \item[(ii)] Also, for a tree $T$, $P_n(T)$ admits a Weinstein structure whose Lagrangian skeleton is the union of the zero sections, i.e.,

 Thus, based on (i), for any point $p \in S_v$ except the plumbing points, there is a Lagrangian cocore $L_p$.
 Moreover, if $p_1, p_2 \in S_v$, then it is easy to check that $L_{p_1}$ and $L_{p_2}$ are Hamiltonian isotopic.
 Thus, the Lagrangian cocore $L_v$ in Definition \ref{def spheres, dehn twists, etc} is well defined up to Hamiltonian isotopy. \end{enumerate} \end{rmk}